 You need to have a signed Health Care Access Program funding agreement in place and a BCeID to access the portal.

 - Create your Business BCeID online.

 - Access the Health Career Access Program employer web portal.

 The first time you visit the Health Career Access Program employer portal, the Ministry of Health validates your access.

 All Health Career Access Program activity is to be recorded/tracked in the portal, including:

-- Identifying when a candidate is in the interview stage, hired, rejected, beginning onboarding.
+- Identifying when a candidate is in the interview stage, hired, rejected or beginning onboarding.

 - Tracking hiring of candidates into non-Health Career Access Program vacancies.

 Interviews ensure Health Career Access Program prerequisites are met.